Pronated to Supinated Grip Ring Pull-Up

 How to perform Pronated to Supinated Grip Ring Pull-Ups:

-• Repetition: Perform the movement for the desired number of repetitions, maintaining control and stability throughout.
+• Repetition: Repeat the movement for your desired number of repetitions.

 Breathing Technique:

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
+Experiment with what you're comfortable with and let you perform your best.
+For starters, you can try the following:

-• Exhale: Exhale forcefully at the top, or gradually as you descend.
+• Exhale: Exhale at the top/end position.

 • Grip Width: Allow your hands to find a natural and comfortable position on the rings without forcing them into a specific width.

-• Elbow Cue: Focus on pulling your elbows down and back towards your sides or lats to effectively engage the pulling muscles, rather than simply thinking of pulling yourself up towards the rings.
+• Elbow Cue: Focus on pulling your elbows down and back towards your sides or lats to effectively engage the shoulder extensors rather than simply thinking of pulling yourself up towards the rings.

-• Scapular Engagement: Before initiating the pull, engage your scapular muscles by depressing your shoulder blades downward.
-You can choose to relax your scapulae after each repetition or maintain the scapular depression throughout the entire set, depending on your preference and training goals.
+• Scapular Engagement: Maintain slight scapular retraction to keep a neutral shoulder position.
+You can also choose to relax your scapulae after each repetition or maintain scapular depression throughout the entire set, depending on your preference and training goals.

 • Additional Information: